|

 I was certified as a Natural Vision Educator by the Natural

 Vision Center (NVC) in August of 2000 in San Francisco, California.
-I am a

-of the Association
+I am a board member of the Association

-of Vision Educators in the USA.
+of Vision Educators in the USA and am on the faculty of

 I'm also an Optimal Breathing ® Development